Course - Life cycle assessment of energy systems - FENT2023

 FENT2023 - Life cycle assessment of energy systems

-Life cycle assessments (LCA) for the assessment of various systems, technologies and products based on their environmental properties.
+- Life cycle assessments (LCA) for the assessment of the environmental impacts of various systems, technologies and products.

 Learning methods and activities

-The course is taught using different learning methods.
+The course is taught using different learning methods (lectures, exercises, project work).
 The first part will mainly be conducted as lectures and discussions with the students.
 Students are required to contribute actively.
 Practical examples are performed using LCA computing tools and software.
-Independent project work is an important part of the learning, and guidance will be offered throughout the semester.
+Independent project work is an important part of the learning, and guidance will be offered throughout the semester

 - Approved exercises